PiotrG1996/IoT_HX711/README.md

 ## Moment of a force

 The moment of a force is the tendency of some forces to cause rotation.
-In this project rotating propeller causes change of a moment whenever direction of a screw is changed.
-A schematic idea of sensors position is presented below.
-The distance between two points must be defined in the node <b><i>ConvertTheForce</b></i> as well as an angle of force depending on a angle position of a screw.
+In this project rotating propeller causes a change of a moment whenever the direction of the screw is changed.
+A schematic idea of the sensors' position is presented below.
+The distance between two points must be defined in the node <b><i>ConvertTheForce</b></i> as well as an angle of force depending on an angular position of a screw.
 The moment of a force is calculated according to the following equation:

  <p align="center">